I don’t love you anymore. Are there any more painful words in any language than those that tell you you are not loved anymore?

 “I don’t love you anymore,” the words rang around in my head and sucked the air from my lungs.

 How had our conversation gone to hell so fast?
 I had so carefully planned what I was going to say trying to not to hurt my husband’s feelings.
 He’d been a carpenter at the World Trade Center site.
-In the years that followed, he worked all the time and was often exhausted.
+In the years that followed 9-11, he worked all the time and was often exhausted.
 Could that be it?

 He had been staying at an apartment my family owned in the Bronx four nights a week because of his long commute and even longer hours.
 Had he been cheating the whole time?
-Rumors and whispers my family and their city friends had known but tried to shelter the boys and me from began circulating.
+Rumors and whispers my family and their city friends had known about but had tried to shelter the boys and me from began circulating.

 Maybe I should have seen red flags, but since 9-11, he had been working long hours.